Search the XCEPT

 23rd October 2025

-Join us on October 23, 2025, for a virtual panel discussion on how decentralisation and identity politics are reshaping governance and legitimacy in S...
+On 23 October 2025, a virtual panel discussion explored how decentralisation and identity politics are reshaping governance and legitimacy in Sudan an...

 Blog